xxwn2020/sourcegraph/doc/user/campaigns/index.md

 To provide a list of patches: <!-- TODO!(sqs) -->

-When you're ready, you can [publish the changesets](#publishing-branches-and-changesets-to-the-code-host), which will create commits with your changes, push a branch to each affected repository, and create changesets on the code host for review and merging.
+When you're ready, [publish the changesets](#publishing-changesets-to-the-code-host) to the code host.

 You can update a campaign's changes at any time, even after you've published changesets.
 For more information, see "[Updating a campaign](#updating-a-campaign)".